SiriDB/siridb-server/README.md

 ```
 apt install libexpat1 libuv1
 ```

+>The .deb package installs a configuration file at `/etc/siridb/siridb.conf`.
+>You might want to view or change this file before starting SiriDB.

 ### Compile from source
 >From version 2.0.19 libcleri is not included as part of this source anymore